Islah (album)

 Islah is the debut studio album by American rapper Kevin Gates.
 It was released on January 29, 2016, by Bread Winners' Association and Atlantic Records.
+The album itself has no guest appearances but the deluxe edition, which includes two new tracks, features guest appearances from Trey Songz, Ty Dolla $ign, and Jamie Foxx.

 The album was supported by four official singles: "Kno One", "Really Really", "2 Phones" and "Time for That".
 The album debuted at number two on the US Billboard 200, earning 112,000 album equivalent units in its first week.
 The album was certified triple platinum by the Recording Industry Association of America (RIAA).
 The album was first revealed in an Instagram post sent by Gates in 2015.

 Background

 In an interview with iHeartRadio, Kevin Gates said: